jonas089/DISEQ/README.md

 docker compose up
 ```

+The docker image has been tested on amd64 ubuntu 22.04 and an M3 Macbook (arm64) with QEMU.

 Port forwarding should make the nodes available a `8080` and `8081`.
 I plan to simulate larger networks in the future but for now it is designed
 to spawn 2 instances that synchronize blocks and commit to proposals / contribute to consensus.
 The default consensus threshold is `1` - see `config` directory.